 Paula Quinon

-Paula Quinon, Possible Worlds for Aliens, 2017, video, multimedia
+Paula Quinon and Luis Rosa, Possible Worlds for Aliens, 2017, video, multimedia

 A series of isomorphic structures documented in a stop-motion animation shows how the same relational description refers to universes that a spectator observes as very different.
 The structure of sequences of sounds is isomorphic to structures documented on photographs.
 The project explores isomorphism in a cross-modal manner.
 All the universes are composed from three different types of objects (described by unary predicates) organized in such a way that relations (described by binary predicates) between elements are translatable between domains.